 modern penthouse roof terrace 52m²

 Following the apartment's extensive refurbishment, its elongated roof terrace required varied zones to maximise renewed architectural flow.
-The kitchen's granite tiles were reproduced outdoors with a matching layout, and Walnut flooring was continued into Ipe decking, creating an integrated rooftop garden.
-The terrace gained a greater sense of depth, further balancing a vast, open-plan living room with sculptural foliage and multilayered architectural focal points, where the design's distinctive geometry infuses a lavish, modern Shoreditch penthouse apartment with pivotal, dynamic movement; its minimalist textures soften a state-of-the-art interior, while extending valuable exhibit space for our client's flourishing, contemporary art collection.
+The kitchen's granite tiles were reproduced outdoors with a matching layout, and Walnut flooring was continued into Ipe decking – creating an integrated rooftop garden.
+The terrace gained a greater sense of depth, further balancing a vast open-plan living room with sculptural foliage and multilayered architectural focal points, where the design's distinctive geometry infuses a lavish, modern Shoreditch penthouse apartment with pivotal, dynamic movement; its minimalist textures soften a state-of-the-art interior, while extending valuable exhibit space for our client's flourishing contemporary art collection.

 Design for Seclusion

 Further privacy was paramount to enhance seclusion towards nearby office buildings.
-We constructed a well-fitted, hardwood-clad screen above the terrace's balustrade, providing a solid, linear backdrop for large-scale planters featuring Box spheres.
+We constructed a well-fitted, hardwood-clad screen above the terrace's balustrade, providing a solid linear backdrop for large-scale planters featuring Box spheres.
 Bamboos produce a soft veil along the rooftop's side boundaries, displayed in raised, recessed troughs and lit below, as a terracotta Buddha sculpture rests between two planter trios, forming part of an eclectic art collection.
 While the south-facing roof terrace is designed to maximise panoramic London vistas, facing Shoreditch High Street, in this intimate rooftop terrace, outdoor privacy is appreciated in peaceful quietude within proximity of kitchen amenities and remote-controlled penthouse gadgetry – well secluded amid Shoreditch's urban hustle and bustle.

 The penthouse's expansive living room is balanced by tall rooftop planters, where two sets of bespoke, tapered planting vessels form a symmetrical composition along the roof terrace's horizontal cladding.
-The modern topiary layout design highlights the delicate nuances of a graceful, terracotta Buddha statue, enfolding ethnic essence with soft curvature.
+The modern topiary layout design highlights the delicate nuances of a graceful terracotta Buddha statue, enfolding ethnic essence with soft curvature.
 These oversized, custom-made planters produce luminous reflections onto glass elevations and slanting roof eaves – generating pivotal scale at 1.5-metre height.
-The Buddha extends the apartment's fine art anthology into its roof terrace, forming a central focal point amid a myriad of cultural artefacts.
+The Buddha extends the apartment's fine art anthology into the roof terrace, forming a central focal point amid a myriad of cultural artefacts.
 We returned to the penthouse to develop further planting across its various roof terraces, and design & build a display system for an expanding indoor art collection.